kcbighuge/SDCND-MPC-Project/README.md

 2. The `lake_track_waypoints.csv` file has the waypoints of the lake track.
 You could use this to fit polynomials and points and see of how well your model tracks curve.
 NOTE: This file might be not completely in sync with the simulator so your solution should NOT depend on it.
 3. For visualization this C++ [matplotlib wrapper](https://github.com/lava/matplotlib-cpp) could be helpful.

+---

 ## The Model
 #### Describe model in detail.
 This includes the state, actuators and update equations.

-The MPC is set up as follows:
+The MPC consists of:
 1. Vehicle trajectory with number of timesteps `N` and timestep duration `dt`.
-2. Vehicle state, actuation, and lower/upper constraints on the variables.
-State & actuation consists of:
+2. Vehicle state and actuation variables, along with lower/upper constraints on the variables.
+State and actuation consists of:
 - `x,y` positions
 - `psi` yaw angle
 - `v` velocity